If you use spreadsheets to create more than 20 purchase orders monthly, you know the process is time-consuming and error-prone.

 While both purchase orders and invoices are essential documents in the procurement process, they serve different purposes and stages of the transaction:

-• Invoice: An invoice is a request for payment issued by the supplier to the buyer after goods or services have been delivered.
-It serves as a billing statement, detailing the products or services provided, their respective prices, any applicable taxes or fees, and the total amount due.
+- Invoice: An invoice is a request for payment issued by the supplier to the buyer after goods or services have been delivered.
+It is a billing statement detailing the products or services provided, their respective prices, applicable taxes or fees, and the total amount due.

 How Does A Supplier Use The Purchase Order?